-2.4.1.
-If adjustable, adjust the top of the head restraint to the lowest position of adjustment intended for normal use, other than any non use position described in paragraph 5.4. of this regulation and measure the height.

-- 2.4.2.
-For head restraints that are prevented by the interior surface of the vehicle roofline or rear backlight from meeting the required height as specified in paragraphs 5.1.1.3. or 5.1.1.5. of this regulation, the requirements of paragraphs 5.1.1.4. and 5.1.1.6. are assessed by the following procedure: - 2.4.2.1.
+- 2.4.
+Height measurement for front centre and rear outboard head restraints - 2.4.1.
+If adjustable, adjust the top of the head restraint to the lowest position of adjustment intended for normal use, other than any non-use position described in paragraph 5.4. of this Regulation and measure the height. - 2.4.2.
+For head restraints that are prevented by the interior surface of the vehicle roofline or rear backlight from meeting the required height as specified in paragraphs 5.1.1.3. or 5.1.1.5. of this Regulation, the requirements of paragraphs 5.1.1.4. and 5.1.1.6. are assessed by the following procedure: - 2.4.2.1.
 If adjustable, adjust the head restraint to its maximum height and measure the clearance between the top of the head restraint or the seat back at all seat back angles for intended use and the interior surface of the roofline or the rear backlight, by attempting to pass a 25 ± 0.5 mm sphere between them.
 In the case of convertibles, the diameter of the sphere is 50 ± 0.5 mm.